 This is important, because under the law, there are and can be no exceptions.
 To be clear, any lawyer who says differently either doesn't know what he or she talking about, or outright lying.

 In addition, a person gets to subtract the night he or she spent in jail after the arrest as 1 full day, while also counting the day of sentencing as one full day day.

 If, however, a 3rd offense is reduced to a 2nd offense, then Judges are all over the board about whether to impose any jail time - or not.

-Back in the real world, this means that a person who had a DUI 17 years ago, and a 2nd DUI 12 years ago, and who now finds him or herself facing a 3rd DUI, has a much better chance of doing less (or not doing any) time than someone who is facing his or her 3rd offense within something like 8 years.
+Back in the real world, this means that a person who had a DUI 17 years ago, and a 2nd DUI 12 years ago, and who now finds him or herself facing a 3rd DUI, has a much better chance of doing less (or not doing any) time than someone who is facing his or her 3rd offense within a shorter period, like 8 years.

 Don't be Afraid of what's NOT going to Happen

 The grand takeaway here is simple:

 - If you’re facing a 2nd offense, it’s a possibility, but NOT a probability.

 As you look for a Michigan DUI lawyer, you should look for honest information.

-Above all, I can promise that if you hire us, we will produce the very best results possible in your case, whatever the circumstances.
+Above all, we can promise that if you hire us, we will produce the very best results possible in your case, whatever the circumstances.